stefano-meschiari/stefano-meschiari.github.io/resume.md

   * Others: Lua, Matlab.
 Basic knowledge of Python, Fortran, Objective-C.

 ### Education
-* 2012 -- **Doctor of Philosophy** (Astronomy & Astrophysics), University of California at Santa Cruz
+* 2012 -- **Doctor of Philosophy** (Astronomy & Astrophysics), University of California at Santa Cruz.
+Received Whitford Prize for highest achievement in research, coursework, and teaching.
 * 2006 -- **Master of Science** (Astronomy, with highest honors), University of Bologna
 * 2004 -- **Bachelor of Science** (Astronomy, with highest honors), University of Bologna

 ### Publications, Academic Honors and Awards
-* Published 8 first-author publications on time series analysis, numerical optimization, and Monte-Carlo simulations  (cited a total of 224 times); a total of 17 refereed papers.
+* Published 8 first-author publications on time series analysis, numerical optimization, and Monte-Carlo simulations  (cited 224 times); a total of 17 refereed papers (cited 992 times).
+See [research page](/research).
 * 2014 -- Meschiari, S. (PI), Ludwig, R., Green, J., *Interactive Education Tools in the Public Square* (Award: $2,800, for purchasing iPad Air tablets and wall mounts)
 * 2014 -- Meschiari, S. (PI), Green, J., Ludwig, R., *Bringing the Tools of Research Direct to the UT Class- room: Systemic, a Virtual Lab for Students* (Award: $87,710)
 * 2010 -- *Award for Excellence in Teaching*